sensu/sensu-docs/content/sensu-go/6.6/api/core/tessen.md

 ### Example {#tessen-put-example}

-In the following example, an HTTP PUT request is submitted to the `/tessen` API endpoint to opt in to Tessen using the `opt_out` attribute.
+In the following example, an HTTP PUT request is submitted to the `/tessen` API endpoint to opt in to Tessen using the `opt_out` attribute:
-The request returns an HTTP `200 OK` response and the resulting Tessen configuration.

 {{< code shell >}}
 curl -X PUT \